MingYi0226/BGTest_DB/README.md

 # Getting Started with Create React App
 This repository represents database schema used for ByteGenie test project.
+## Create additional columns for event_industry and email
+	1. I used LLM model(llama-3-sqlcoder-8b) to extract event industry from event_description and created event.event_industry.
+	2. Created people.email column from people.email_template column.

+	You can find above functions in utility.py
 ## Convert CSV files to Database(SQLLite)
 1. Create a Database
 2. Import CSV files into tables